-Investing in high dividend-yielding stocks can be an excellent investment strategy to build a passive income portfolio and generate returns with capital appreciation.
+Investing in high dividend-yielding stocks can be an excellent strategy for building a passive income portfolio and generating returns with capital appreciation.
+Companies that pay dividends are rewarding their stockholders with cash payments.

 What Are Dividend Stocks?